theb0b12/tictactoe/README.md

 How to play:

-Player 1 creates a game (leaves game code empty) and gets a code
+Player 1 enters as x

-Player 2 enters that code and their name
+Player 2 enters as y

-Both players can now play in real-time!
+Both players can now play in real time YAYAYAYA!